Mullein

 Effects when smoking

 When smoked, mullein is praised for its potential to soothe and relax the respiratory system.
-This traditional use aligns with the plant’s historical applications in addressing respiratory issues.
-Below are some of the reported effects experienced when smoking mullein:
+This traditional use stems from the plant’s long history in addressing breathing concerns.
+Here are the commonly reported effects:

 Flavor Profile